quanhoang-pm/SBTDSolutions/README.md

 # Schedules statistics

-We present here the links to `SBTD000n` folders and the numbers of schedules for cases up to `n = 54`.
+We present here the links to `SBTD(n)` folders and the numbers of schedules for cases up to `n = 53`.
 Some entries filled with hyphens are cases in which no solutions have been found yet.
-The missing cases (up to n = 54) are `n = 22, 25, 27, 32, 34, 37, 38, 42, 43, 45, 46, 47, 52, 54`.
+The missing cases (up to `n = 53`) are `n = 22, 25, 27, 32, 34, 37, 38, 42, 43, 45, 46, 47, 52`.

 |  n |                                                                       Folder | # schedules |
 |---:|-----------------------------------------------------------------------------:|------------:|